BAN438 Application Development in Python

 The course introduces the students to Python, and therefore it requires no previous knowledge of Python or programming.

 However, basic statistical knowledge as provided by MET2 is helpful.

 The first part of the course is given as an intensive course, and may be taken separately as "BAN436 Introduction to Python".

 Please note that because BAN436 is identical with the first part of BAN438, there is a full credit reduction between the two courses.
 If you have already passed BAN436 and wish to take BAN438 at a later point, you will be awarded with a total of 7.5 ECTS for the two courses combined.

 Passing grade for the course BAN436 Introduction to Python.
 Notice that BAN436 is offered as a one-week intensive course in the first week of the semester before BAN438.
-However, you must sign up for both courses seperately.
+However, you must sign up for both courses separately.

-Eight hour individual home exam.
+Eight hour individual home exam

 Python, Jupyter Notebook.
 I recommend downloading the Anaconda distribution for Python.
 More details regarding the required software will be provided at the beginning of the course.